The Darebin Seed Library is coming soon!

-As part of Council’s Sustainable Food program, we are developing a community seed sharing project which aims to build local food resilience by helping gardeners to grow, save and share open-pollinated, heirloom and local seeds.
-We will be installing Little Seed Library boxes in community gardens across Darebin where you can borrow and return seed in a contactless way.
+As part of Darebin City Council’s Sustainable Food program, we are developing a community seed sharing project which aims to build local food resilience by helping gardeners to grow, save and share open-pollinated, heirloom and local seeds.
+We will be installing Little Seed Library boxes in community gardens across Darebin where you can borrow, return and share seeds in the community.

 How it works:

-- Seed savers can take a maximum of 3 seed packets from the library to grow at home or at your community garden.
+- Seed savers can take seeds from the library to grow at home or at your community garden (max 3 packets per household).

-- Leave at least one plant to go to seed, which you can collect and return saved seed to the seed library at the end of the season.
+- Leave at least one plant to go to seed, then collect and return saved seed to the seed library at the end of the season.

-- Please only return organically grown, open-pollinated, heirloom and local seeds to the library.
+- Seed donations are welcome.
+Please only share organically grown, open-pollinated, heirloom or local seeds with the library.

 Locations are planned for: